 She is known for her powerful and authoritative performances, which include the rare feat of performing Prokofiev's Third Piano Concerto without a conductor.
 She has appeared as soloist and chamber musician in festivals such as LA Phil's Noon to Midnight, Banff Centre for the Arts Festival, Gijón International Piano Festival, Piano Festival Northwest, American Liszt Society Conferences, and Coachella Valley Music and Arts Festival.

 As a musician of curiosity, Irene has collaborated extensively, most notably with vocalists, cellists, violinists, and percussionists.
-She tours frequently with violinist Benjamin Hoffman as brightfeather, appearing in recitals from Malaysia to Italy to enthusiastic audiences.
-Continuously piqued by the music and art of her contemporary surroundings, she has recently taken on projects with living composers, premiering works, and collaborating with visual artists and dancers.
-Irene’s other interests have led her to train as a conductor and also as a piano technician assistant at the Peabody Institute.
-She completed an internship at the Washington National Opera and the Kennedy Center for the Performing Arts.
-Taking after her architect father, Irene is thoroughly interested in the acoustical designs of theatres and music halls.
+She tours internationally on both piano and harpsichord with violinist Benjamin Hoffman as co-founder of Brightfeather.
+Continuously piqued by the music and art of her contemporary surroundings, she works frequently with living composers and collaborates with visual artists and dancers.
+Her additional training as a conductor and piano technician informs her performance practice and instruction.
+She also completed an internship with the Domingo-Cafritz Young Artist Program at the Washington National Opera and the Kennedy Center for the Performing Arts.

-Irene was born and raised in Los Angeles and began musical studies at age three with her mother.
+Born and raised in Los Angeles, she began musical studies at age three with her soprano mother.
 By age five, she was accepted into the distinguished and influential studio of Dr. Ick-Choo and Hae-Young Moon, where her formative training was established.
 At age eight, she made her orchestral debut with the Young Musicians Foundation Orchestra.